pppinkyyy/PizzaApp/README.md

 * Cart
 ***
 ### Profile
+Storing data about the user and his order in Firebase Database.

 In the Profile, the user can:
 * add/change user avatar, username, phone number, delivery address
 * monitor the history of all user orders, and the status of orders